bcgov/AzureFilesPoC/ProofOfConceptPlan.md

 - **Capacity Constraints**: Meeting the growing demand for large media file storage requires frequent, costly expansions of on-premises systems
 - **Data Growth Crisis**: Media content (video/audio evidence, public service recordings, etc.) continues to grow exponentially with no effective archival strategy

 Recent improvements in Azure's Canadian service offerings have created new opportunities to leverage public cloud services while meeting rigorous security and compliance requirements.
-A cloud-first approach to file storage could deliver significant cost savings while improving service delivery and aligning with the BC Government's mandate for fiscal responsibility and efficient use of taxpayer resources.
+A cloud-first approach to file storage could deliver significant cost savings while improving service delivery and aligning with the BC Government's mandate for fiscal responsibility and efficient use of taxpayer resources

 ## 💡 Overview